-The Department of Planning and Regional Development and the Department of Civil Engineering and the PSP have building and laboratory facilities generally adequate for their mission, although their maintenance and development would require additional resources.
+The PSP has building and laboratory facilities adequate for its mission.
 It should be noted that all spaces are easily accessible to individuals with disabilities.
-The human resources of the PSP consist of the Teaching and Research Staff, which is well distributed in terms of senior and junior academics.
-Additionally, there are 2 non-academic members supporting the Laboratory and IT sectors of the program.
-To support the students in various administrative matters, the Secretariat of the host Departments (in the city of Volos) has experienced and specialized administrative staff.
-The main service for supporting learning and academic activities is the network of libraries within the institution, especially the Library of the University.
-Education is supported by an online learning management system.
-Some courses have their own virtual classrooms where various materials, announcements, and bibliographic resources are posted.
-Both current students and graduates of the programme spoke highly about the programme and found it advantageous when joining the workforce after their graduation.
+The human resources of the PSP consist of the Teaching and Research Staff; additionally, there is 1 member of the Laboratory Teaching Staff supporting the educational activities of the PSP.
+The administrative staff of the PSP comprises 1 member (technical support).
+The main service for supporting learning and academic activities is the network of libraries within the institution.
+Several courses have their own virtual classrooms where various materials, announcements, and other information are posted.
+There are about 20-25 students registered every year with 10-15 of them graduating from the program.
+Participation of students in the course evaluations is on the low side, although students and graduates interviewed by the EEAP were quite enthusiastic about this programme in terms of meeting their needs.